Budva Municipality: Local administration

 The municipal parliament consists of 33 deputies elected directly for a four-year term.
-Mayor of Budva is the head of the town and Municipality of Budva.
-He acts on behalf of the Town, and performs an executive function in the Municipality Budva.
+The Mayor of Budva is the head of the town and Municipality of Budva.
+He acts on behalf of the Town, and performs an executive function in the Municipality of Budva.

+City Assembly (2024–2028)

 Demographics

-Town of Budva is the administrative centre of Budva municipality, municipality also includes the neighbouring towns of Bečići and Petrovac, and has a population of 16,707 (2011 census).
-The town of Budva itself has 13,338 inhabitants.
+The town of Budva is the administrative centre of the municipality, which also includes the neighbouring towns of Bečići and Petrovac.
+According to the 2023 census, the municipality of Budva had a population of 27,445.